upcmd/updocs-content/logs/c0064_vvvvv.md

       Name: "",
       Do: {
         {
+          "cmd": "hello, this is print commmand",
           "name": "print",
-          "desc": "print some info",
+          "desc": "print some info"
-          "cmd": "hello, this is print commmand"
         },
         {
           "name": "print",